 Recover Data from Unbootable, Undetected Hard Drive

-Logically, if you have follow through the above fixes, you should be able to access and reuse all saved data on your hard disk again.
-However, if the hard drive is a system drive which fails to boot from BIOS, it would be more complex to regain the data.
+Logically, if you have followed through with the above fixes, you should be able to access and reuse all saved data on your hard disk again.
+However, if the hard drive is a system drive that fails to boot from BIOS, it would be more complex to regain the data.

 Suppose your hard drive is the system drive and it failed to boot from BIOS, don't worry.
 EaseUS Data Recovery Wizard with Bootable Media is capable of helping you out of this issue and you can follow the steps below to get your data saved on the system disk: